 the colleges prepare extensive self-studies assessing educational quality and institutional effectiveness based on

 standards set by ACCJC.
 That process has been completed.
 From Oct.
 9-12, an external accreditation team of peer reviewers for each college will make a site evaluation

 visit.
 The visiting teams, whose members are appointed by ACCJC, will report back

-to the commission on their observations about the college's institutional mission and effectiveness, student learning programs and services, financial
+to the commission on their observations about the college's and district's institutional mission and effectiveness, student learning programs and services, financial

 resources, and leadership and governance.
 The commission meets to make accreditation

 determinations each January and June.
 Accreditation is reconsidered every seven years.

 As part of the district strategic planning process and after extensive shared governance review, the Board of Trustees adopted a revised district mission statement on July 11, 2016.
 This revision built upon a revision of the district mission statement that was undertaken the previous year.
 The mission statement explicitly emphasizes the district's commitment to equity and reiterates its longstanding commitment to educational opportunity and excellence for all.
 The revision also includes a reference to the district's new role in providing undergraduate education as a participant in the California Community Colleges baccalaureate degree pilot program.